Skip to main content

 Total setup3-8 min~15-30s

 This adds up.
-For a team running 50 PRs/day with a heavy environment, RMUX saves 200+ runner minutes per day.
+For a team running 50 PRs/day with a heavy environment, RemoteMux saves 200+ runner minutes per day.
 The compute cost is sunk since the environment is already running for development.
-RMUX CI is most useful when:
+RemoteMux CI is most useful when:

 • Your project has a complex dev environment (Docker Compose stacks, databases, GPUs)